Soccer-Without spectators, Indonesia holds rematch between clubs involved in deadly stampede | Sports-Games

 Soccer-Without spectators, Indonesia holds rematch between clubs involved in deadly stampede

-The rematch of an Indonesian soccer game that ended in one of the world's worst stadium stampedes last year began on Tuesday night with no spectators present, officials said.
-Fierce rivals Persebaya and Arema FC last met in October 2022, when their match ended in a crush in which 135 people were killed.
-Many died as they fled for the exits after police fired tear gas into the crowd - a crowd control measure banned by world soccer's governing body FIFA.
+The rematch of an Indonesian soccer game that ended in one of the world's worst stadium stampedes last year was played on Tuesday with no spectators present.
+Fierce rivals Persebaya and Arema FC last met in October 2022 when the match ended in a crush in which 135 people were killed.
+Many died as they fled for the exits after police fired tear gas into the crowd - a control measure banned by world soccer's governing body FIFA.

 "The match is without spectators, according to the permit issued by police," Persebaya said on its Instagram account.
-The game was scoreless after 21 minutes.
+Persebaya, who are seventh in the top-flight Liga 1 standings, won 1-0 after Muhammad Iqbal scored in the 79th minute.
+Eleventh-placed Arema missed a penalty in the 97th.

-A Reuters photographer inside the stadium said only a few media and club officials as well as security guards were sitting on the benches watching the game.
-Hundreds of policemen were seen on guard outside the stadium.
+A Reuters photographer inside the stadium said only a few media and club officials plus security guards were sitting on the benches watching the game.
+Hundreds of policemen were on guard outside the stadium, some of them carrying tear gas.
 The stadium is located near the headquarters of Indonesia's national police force and is surrounded by the police academy.

+Speaking after the match, Arema manager Joko Susilo said some of his players were still traumatised by last year's stampede and could not play on Tuesday.
+"We prepared our tactics or any technical issues but mentally it's very difficult," said Joko.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)